openfoodfacts/openfoodfacts-dart/DOCUMENTATION.md

 ## Notes on languages mechanics.

-TL;DR: use the "..InLangs" fields if you intend to display products data in specific language(s).
-You __must__ use the "..InLangs" fields if you intend to update products.
+TL;DR: use the "..InLanguages" fields if you intend to display products data in specific language(s).
+You __must__ use the "..InLanguages" fields if you intend to update products.
 Otherwise you might accidentally corrupt products by overwriting proper-language data with improper-language data.